Bariatric Seed Mug Cake Recipe: A Warm, Protein-Packed Treat for Post-Op Healing

 🥣 How to Make the Perfect Bariatric Seed Mug Cake Recipe

-3. Add ground flax, almond flour, chia seeds, baking powder, and cocoa.
+3. Stir in flax, almond flour, chia, baking powder, cocoa.

 📊 Nutrition Breakdown (Approximate, without protein powder)